 Where to Stay

 Whether you’re looking for a private condo, boutique hotel, or resort lodge, overnight accommodations in Jackson are open with added health and safety precautions and, in most cases, more flexible cancellation policies.
 Plan ahead and be flexible with your plans — know that there may be limited services or changes in operations, like grab-and-go breakfast instead of a buffet and limited lobby access.
+Accommodations are now offering free Covid-19 tests for guests through 12/31/20.
+Please contact your hotel directly to learn more.
 The Chamber of Commerce keeps a list of open lodging, noting any temporary or seasonal closures so you can best plan your visit; find it here.

 You’ll find that the majority of lodging options are concentrated in the town of Jackson and Teton Village.
 If you’re hoping to spend your entire time skiing at Jackson Hole Mountain Resort, look at staying in Teton Village to minimize travel.
 You’ll be able to walk to the slopes instead of driving or taking public transportation.
 If a variety of activities are on your agenda or you want to spend more time around the heart of Jackson Hole, look into staying in the town of Jackson.
 You’ll be closer to the bulk of Jackson’s best restaurants, in walking distance to shops in the Town Square, and a 20-minute car ride to skiing in Teton Village.
 Some hotels may provide shuttle service to Teton Village or pick-up service at the Jackson Hole Airport.